 Don’t fear the blueberry.

-You may chuckle when I say this, but you wouldn’t believe how many clients start to question adding back in “No” foods that are otherwise real food and perfectly healthy, such as berries or cashews.
+You may chuckle when I say this, but you wouldn’t believe how many clients start to question adding back in “No” foods that are otherwise real food and perfectly healthy, such as berries.
 There are some foods that are certainly better not to reintroduce as regular components of your long-term diet, such as gluten, wheat, processed foods, and added sugars; but when it comes down to it, the 21DSD is an elimination diet, so it’s not meant for you to adhere to so strictly that you should never have anything other than the “Yes” foods.
 Not sure where to start?
 Check out this great article by Diane Sanfilippo about what foods to reintroduce and which to ditch for good.

 Utilize the 21DSD Post-Detox Guide.